DVHenao/CraftingAssetMidterm/README.md

 https://www.youtube.com/watch?v=gZsJ_rG5hdo&ab_channel=Kryzarel -- was a big help in both understanding how to create scriptable objects and how to layout and functionality of my crafting system should work overall.

-THINGS IVE ADDED IN TERMS OF ASSET USAGE

-craftingrecipe presets
-right and left click functionality for either consuming or send to crafting.